ucsb/campus-cloud-docs/docs/guidelines/networking.md

 #### How does traffic flow ?
 Public and/or private subnets in child account VPCs are using a private address space and therefore require additional networking resources to move traffic between the general internet and campus.

-Public subnet traffic in a child account utilizes the local account Internet Gateway unless it is destined for campus.
-So to be more precise, all traffic in a public subnet NOT destined for campus uses the default route to the local Internet Gateway.
+Public subnet traffic in a child account utilizes the local account Internet Gateway.

-All other traffic in a child account will need to use the Transit Gateway, NAT Gateway or the VPN Gateway.
+Private subnet traffic in a child account will use the Transit Gateway, and then either the NAT Gateway or the VPN Gateway depending on the destination.
 Next, lets define these items:

 **Transit Gateway**
 The [AWS Transit Gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) is the networking hub for the Organization.
 Each VPC in a child account has one Transit Gateway Attachment allowing traffic to route between VPCs.
 The Transit Gateway also provides routes for private subnets in child accounts to reach UCSB (via a VPN) or the general internet (via NAT).
 Transit Gateways are region-wide assets.